helm/helm/docs/rbac.md

 serviceaccount "tiller" created
 ```

-Define a Role that allows tiller to manage all resources in `tiller-world` like in `role-tiller.yaml`:
+Define a Role that allows Tiller to manage all resources in `tiller-world` like in `role-tiller.yaml`:

 ```yaml
 kind: Role